Spirit screen

 Spirit screens are tied to the belief that evil spirits (鬼 (guǐ)) cannot move around corners, hence the spirit screen blocks them from entering through the gate they shield.

 Practically, they allow natural light and air circulation to enter a room, while obstructing vision.
 A solution that allows for privacy and cooling in an era without air conditioning.

-Archaeological evidence has established the existence of spirit screens back to the Western Zhou Dynasty (1046–771 BCE).
+Archaeological evidence has established the existence of spirit screens back to the Western Zhou dynasty (1046–771 BCE).
 During the times of the Western Zhou, spirit screens were a privilege reserved for palaces and the mansions of noblemen such as dukes or princes.
-Usage of spirit screens in private residences did not develop until much later.
+The usage of spirit screens in private residences did not develop until much later.